Alex-de-code/portfolio-site/README.md

    npm run dev
    ```

+## Ongoing Development

+This portfolio website is continuously evolving!
+I plan to periodically add more features, enhance the game world, and refine the overall experience.
+Upcoming additions include:

+- New animations and visual effects for a more dynamic user experience
+- Expanded sections showcasing additional projects and skills
+- Ongoing improvements to the design and functionality

+Check back regularly for new updates and improvements!

 ## Learning Resources

 - **JSLegend**: This project was inspired by a tutorial from JSLegend.
 You can find the tutorial [here](https://jslegend.com).